When you need legal help in NYC

 something happens to us that involves the law and we have no clue where

 to start.
 We don't know if to to call a lawyer or we do not feel the

 issue is a stage to call a lawyer.
 We would just like to speak to

 someone before we speak an attorney.
 This is exactly why

 courtattorney.org was established.
 We are your mediator when it comes to

 the law.
 We will give you the answers to need prior to speaking to an

 attorney.
 Call us today for anything law related from real estate,

 divorce, probate family, traffic, criminal, immigration, SSD, Workers

-Compensation, personal injury, debt, bankruptcy, foreclosure, corporate business formation and more.
+Compensation, personal injury, debt, bankruptcy, foreclosure and more.